adriabrucortes/OpenZygisk/README.md

-# Zygisk_mod
+# OpenZygisk

-My change to zygisk
-due to zygisk_next is closesource,there are some opensource implementation
-Standalone implementation of Zygisk, providing Zygisk API support for KernelSU,Apatch and a replacement of Magisk's built-in Zygisk.
+Opensource implementation of Zygisk forked from Admirepowered/Zygisk_mod for English speakers.
+Provides Zygisk API support for KernelSU, Apatch and a replacement of Magisk's built-in Zygisk.

 ## Requirements